Entire home

 Caernarfon

-This cottage is located in Caernarfon.
+Caernarfon is home to this cottage.
 While the natural beauty of Eryri National Park and Yr Wyddfa can be enjoyed by anyone, those looking for an activity can explore Zip World Penrhyn Quarry.

 Travelling with kids?
 Consider Hafod Eryri, or check out an event or a game at Plas Menai National Watersports Centre.